peteri/Invaders/README.md

 Note: the screen ripples a bit if you use the internal 16Mhz clock due to jitter.
 With an external clock the image is more stable, see commented out code in init_cpu (boardsetup.asm) to enable using external 16Mhz clocks (note code is for an oscillator not a crystal).

 When my cheap 9" lcd monitor is plugged in there is mild interference banding (I suspect from the LCD backlight) it might also cause the ST SWIM debugger to hang up occasionally (unsure if this is a ground issue between my PC USB and the monitor video input).
-Need to try adding a buffer transistor as I don't see the banding with other boards (retro computing).
+Need to try adding a buffer transistor as I don't see the banding with other boards (modernretro computing rebuilds).

 TODO list